 2. Kitten Grayson Flowers

 This is another brand that is creating great designs by adding a bohemian touch to their creations.
 They are inspired by the natural gardens which provide a myriad arrangement of various hues and have unique visual appeals.
 A large variety of flowers like roses, rudbeckias, zinnias geraniums, and ivy leaves are used by them and they love to get creative with anything that has a natural pattern on it.
 Their work is definitely influencing other designers and proves even by using the most common and cheap fresh flowers in Melbourne, you can get stunning results.

 Being not just a designer but also a flower grower, she has crafted a name for herself by her works with seasonal blooms.
 She loves to work with a wide range of flowers most of which you can collect from a florist in Melbourne.
 From roses and peonies to ranunculus, foxgloves, and dahlias, her work is a blend that is bright and informal and often ventures into a wilder side.
 She also uses colored glass, ceramic vessels, and tissue paper to add special touches to her designs.
 Not afraid to experiment, her work is full of rich textures and unique patterns that are eye-catching and fresh.

 4. Artificial flower market

-The artificial flower market is expected to rise at a fast rate in this year with some of the key players like Tongxin Artificial Flowers, J.S.
+The artificial flower market is expected to rise at a fast rate this year with some of the key players like Tongxin Artificial Flowers, J.S.
 Flower, Nearly Natural and others, looking to strengthen their positions in the market.
 With new designs and arrangements coming into play, these companies are trying to attract customers with low-cost floral choices that can look as good as their real counterparts.
-The next time you order for a flower delivery Melbourne, you can go for a blend of artificial ones along with fresh flowers.
+The next time you order flower delivery in Melbourne, you can go for a blend of artificial ones along with fresh flowers.